ryanfb/latin-texts-ocr/README.md

 Where ocrpdf.sh is a version of [this script](https://gist.github.com/ryanfb/f792ce839c8f26e972cf) modified to retain plaintext and hocr output.

-The Latin Tesseract training file is [v0.1.0-alpha2](https://github.com/ryanfb/latinocr-lat/releases/tag/v0.1.0-alpha2) from my preliminary Latin OCR training process, Greek is [v2.0 from Nick White's Ancient Greek OCR](http://ancientgreekocr.org/).
+Up to 5cfccaf, the Latin Tesseract training file is [v0.1.0-alpha2](https://github.com/ryanfb/latinocr-lat/releases/tag/v0.1.0-alpha2) from my preliminary Latin OCR training process, Greek is [v2.0 from Nick White's Ancient Greek OCR](http://ancientgreekocr.org/).
+From 0fcc280 on, the Latin Tesseract training file is [v0.2.0](https://github.com/ryanfb/latinocr-lat/releases/tag/v0.1.0-alpha2).

 Languages were picked with: